plsuwu/plsuwu/src/docs/writeups/devvortex.md

 mysql>
 ```

-Terminal displays the horrific and illegible print-out of a wide SQL table as always, but the `$2y$10$...` prefix indicates we have some `bcrypt` hashes on our hands (I think they are cost-factor 10 hashes =  `2^10` Iterations.
-That could be a complete lie.
-Also kind of irrelevant).
+The `$2y$10$...` prefix in the values of the `password` column, however, indicates we have some `bcrypt` hashes that we can try to decrypt.
+I don’t think we really care about the `lewis` user anymore,

-I don’t think we really care about `lewis` anymore, so we’ll grab `logan`'s hash and run it through `hashcat` against `rockyou.txt`:
+so we’ll grab `logan`'s hash and run it through `hashcat` against the classic capture-the-flag wordlist `rockyou.txt`:

 ```bash
 [please@ruby]:[~/Documents/ctfs/htb/devvortex] $ hashcat --help | grep -ie "bcrypt"